🏒 Industry Playbooks

 • Return visits: Customer loyalty

-• Referral rate: New patients from referrals
+• Referral rate: New customers from referrals

 Frequently Asked Questions